Skip to content

 Community Training

-Course title: Mental Health First Aid
+Course title: Mental Health First Aid (Note: this course is offered only in both English & Spanish)

-Time frame: 8 hour course
+Time frame: 8 hours

 One in four Americans lives with a mental health problem each year.
 Yet, far too many, up to two-thirds go without treatment.
 Just as CPR training helps a layperson without medical training assist an individual following a heart attack, Mental Health First Aid training helps a layperson assist someone experiencing a mental health crisis.